MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Submitting integrated hybrid jobs

-When submitting an integrated hybrid job, you need to configure the [target profile](xref:microsoft.quantum.target-profiles) as :::no-loc text="QIR Adaptative RI":::.
-The :::no-loc text="QIR Adaptative RI"::: target profile offers support for mid-circuit measurements, measurement-based control flow, and classical integer computation.
+When submitting an integrated hybrid job, you need to configure the [target profile](xref:microsoft.quantum.target-profiles) as :::no-loc text="QIR Adaptive RI":::.
+The :::no-loc text="QIR Adaptive RI"::: target profile offers support for mid-circuit measurements, measurement-based control flow, and classical integer computation.

 You can submit integrated hybrid Q# standalone programs or Python + Q# programs to Azure Quantum.
 To configure the target profile for integrated hybrid jobs, follow the instructions below.